$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 A key feature of the gauge boson couplings in Eqs.~(\ref{eq:U1couplings_4th}-\ref{eq:ZprimeCouplings_4th}) is that, while the coloron $g'_{\mu}$ and the $Z'_{\mu}$ couple to all chiral and VL quarks and leptons, the vector leptoquark $U_{1}^{\mu}$ only couples to the fourth family VL fermions.
 However, the couplings in Eqs.~(\ref{eq:U1couplings_4th}-\ref{eq:ZprimeCouplings_4th}) are written in the original gauge basis.
 We shall perform the transformation to the decoupling basis (primed) as per Eq.~\eqref{eq:34mixing},

 where $\alpha,\beta=1,..,4$ and the indexes of the matrices are implicit.
 We obtain an effective coupling for the third family due to mixing with the fourth family,

-where we have not written the fourth column and row for simplicity.
+where we have omitted the fourth column and row for simplicity.
 The diagrams in Fig.~\ref{fig:U1_couplings_mass_insertion} are illustrative, however it must be remembered that the mass insertion approximation is not accurate here due to the heavy top mass, instead we have to work in the large mixing angle formalism.
-In principle, the operator in \eqref{eq:U1_couplings_decoupling_4th} can simultaneously account for both LFU anomalies $R_{K^{(*)}}$ and $R_{D^{(*)}}$ once the further transformations required to diagonalise the quark and lepton mass matrices, see Eq.~\eqref{eq:23_mixing-1}, are taken into account.
-Such transformations split the $SU(2)_{L}$ doublets and lead to different couplings for the different chiral fermions, $i,j=1,2,3$,
+In principle, the couplings in \eqref{eq:U1_couplings_decoupling_4th} can simultaneously contribute to both LFU ratios $R_{K^{(*)}}$ and $R_{D^{(*)}}$ once the further 2-3 transformations required to diagonalise the quark and lepton mass matrices are taken into account.
+Such transformations split the $SU(2)_{L}$ doublets and lead to different couplings for the different chiral fermions, included in Appendix~\ref{sec:Vector-fermion-interactions}.

-where the couplings above are written in the mass eigenstate basis, obtained after applying the transformations in Eq.~\eqref{eq:23_mixing-1}, which diagonalise the effective mass matrices in Eqs.(\ref{eq:MassMatrix_4thVL_effective_up}-\ref{eq:MassMatrix_4thVL_effective_leptons}).
-This way, the leptoquark couplings that explain the $B$-anomalies arise due to the same mixing effects which diagonalise the mass matrices of the model, yielding mass terms for the SM fermions.
-Therefore, the flavour puzzle and the $B$-anomalies are dynamically and parametrically connected in this model, leading to a predictive framework.
+In Eq.~\eqref{eq:U1couplings_u_4th} it is shown how the leptoquark couplings that contribute to LFU ratios arise due to the same mixing effects which diagonalise the mass matrices of the model, yielding mass terms for the SM fermions.
+Therefore, the flavour puzzle and the $B$-physics anomalies are dynamically and parametrically connected in this model, leading to a predictive framework.